opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/fw_policy_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the v1 networking client.
-    A networking client is needed to create a firewall policy.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new firewall policy.

 * `name` - (Optional) A name for the firewall policy.
 Changing this updates the `name` of an existing firewall policy.